TangSiyang2001/TangSiyang2001/README.md

 ### Hi there 👋
 - :school: Still a student in CSU
-- 🔭 Focusing on back-end development
+- 🔭 Focusing on big data and back end development
 - 🌱 Interested in distributed system and middleware development
 - 👯 Looking to collaborate on creating application
 - 📫 How to reach me: tangsiyang2001@foxmail.com